superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 ### Active Learning

 Streaming data pipelines, while continuously updating the KG, will not necessarily fill all knowledge gaps.
 To handle these, flywheel learning also:
-- generates queries to identify and fill critical knowledge gaps
+- generates queries to identify and fill critical knowledge gaps; and
-- discovers holes in the graph, formulates questions, retrieves missing facts, and adds them
+- discovers holes in the graph, formulates questions, retrieves missing facts, and adds them.

 ### The Flywheel Effect